containerd/containerd/docs/registry.md

 After modifying this config, you need to restart the `containerd` service.

-### Configure Registry Credentials Example - GCR with service account key authentication
+### Configure Registry Credentials Example - GCR with Service Account Key Authentication

 If you don't already have Google Container Registry (GCR) set-up then you need to do the following steps: